gaesa/mpv-autoload/README.md

 The `autoload.ts` script leverages the `getMimetype` function to filter all video and audio files within a directory.
 It’s important to note that this operation is not recursive.
 This is because the `mp.utils.readdir` function does not recursively return files.

 The `getMimetype` function employs the `mp.command_native` function to call an external command and obtain the precise mime type of each file.
 As this operation is performed individually for each file, it can take over 3 seconds to return results for a directory containing more than 200 files.
-(However, by using the mixed method, this task is finished within 0.4 seconds)
+(However, by using the mixed method, this task is finished within 0.4 seconds if most of files are common media files)

 Although MPV provides the `mp.command_native_async` function for asynchronous commands, when using this single approach users may perceive a delay of approximately 1 second when there are around 200 files, prior to the commencement of media playback by mpv.
 In reality, the delay measured with `mp.get_time` is less than 0.1 second.
 The good news is that current implementation of this program will not block your MPV player, even though it currently does not utilize `mp.command_native_async`.